optimist-workshop/optimist-ose/docs/working-group.markdown

 To participate, first join the [Optimist OSE Discourse](https://discourse.optimist-ose.org).
 Then either DM Trey_Marcantonio on Discourse or email Trey at tmmarcantonio@wpi.edu with an expression of your interest and your avaliability, it is perferable to be able to attend all meetings, however, it is not a requirement.
 While we hope everyone interested can participate, the Optimist team may need to limit the number of participants to help foster effective communication.

 ## Meeting Location
 Optimist Hours will all occur online.
+The zoom link will be distributed to participants before the meeting.